 The provision that local jurisdictions have to request certification and demonstrate that they have the resources to process greywater permits is a novel one.
 Not a bad idea if there was any reason whatsoever to build a greywater system with a permit, but just a bad joke considering that there isn't.

 Predicted result: Less than ten permits will be pulled for greywater systems under this law in the next five years.
 Illegal installations will continue unabated, and professionals will not be able to get involved in installing sensible systems due to their illegality.

 H301: This bill proposes to require the use of gray water for toilet water in state buildings.
 DID NOT PASS

-Washington State grey water factsheet (PDF, 450k)
+Washington State grey water information (see "What is Greywater?)

 Wyoming law allows residential greywater systems, including wastewater from baths, showers, bathroom wash basins, clothes washing machines, sinks (including kitchen sinks) and laundry tubs.
 Oasis Design publications are listed as resources on the Department of Environmental Quality reference brochure.

 Greywater re-use systems that match the following conditions will be permitted on a "permit by rule" system as described in chapter 16 of the State of Wyoming Water and Wastewater Rules.
 That is to say that no application for a permit or fee is required if all the following conditions are met: